 Support through the TAF is limited to public sector (government) agencies in foreign assistance eligible countries in the Indo-Pacific region.
 TAF activities must comply with applicable legal authorities and restrictions.

 The TAF will prioritize Low-Income and Lower-Middle Income Countries, as defined by the World Bank, as well as governments with clear capacity constraints.

 In order to request support through the TAF, please download and complete the application template [164 KB].
 You may either e-mail the completed form directly to TAF@state.gov or discuss and submit your project through the applicable U.S. Embassy economic section.

 The Steering Committee of ITAN will conduct an initial review of requests for support on a rolling basis.
 Following preliminary approval by the Steering Committee, a representative of the U.S. government will contact you for additional information about your request in order to develop a detailed scope of work and procure the requested services.

 The U.S. will not contact applicants whose requests have not received preliminary approval from the Steering Committee.

 The Government of the United States has a range of resources and programs available to assist U.S. companies and foreign governments in meeting their needs for infrastructure design, financing, and construction, as well as operations and maintenance needs.
-Click for an overview of applicable U.S. government resources throughout the project lifecycle.
+The International Trade Administration provides an overview of applicable U.S. government resources throughout the project lifecycle.